-The plastic filament is pulled through the extruder by a hobbed bolt.
+Filament is pulled through the extruder by a hobbed bolt.
 After repeated use, the teeth of the hobbed bolt can become filled with plastic.
 Using the brush or pick from the printer kit, clean out the hobbed bolt teeth.
 If an extruder jam ever occurs, remove the plastic filament from the extruder and clean out the hobbed bolt.